-Topic Open questions, conversation starters and key messages checklists Ways to fill specific gaps in learning Suggestions are included below for your convenience.
+Торіс Open questions, conversation starters and key messages checklists Ways to fill specific gaps in learning Suggestions are included below for your convenience.
 This list is not exhaustive, and you may have your own suggestions as to how a learner can fill gaps in their knowledge.
-Course content Do you hold a First Aid certificate for Further guidance can be found on the First a course covering the following Aid pages on criteria?The principles of first aid and initial scouts.org.uk response (arriving at and managing an incident) Initial response to a first aid situation Conversation with TA to fill in gaps in knowledge Management of an unconscious casualty (child or adult) CPR, including technique for children and an explanation of what AED is and how to use it ShockCauses and treatment of unconsciousness
+Course content Do you hold a First Aid certificate for a course covering the following criteria?
+The principles of first aid and initial response (arriving at and managing an incident) Initial response to a first aid situation Management of an unconscious casualty (child or adult) CPR, including technique for children and an explanation of what AED is and how to use it Shock Causes and treatment of unconsciousness Further guidance can be found on the First Aid pages on scouts.org.uk Conversation with TA to fill in gaps in knowledge